SMART MAT (2013)

 Mobile User Interface DesIgn

-A very talented UX designer Elise Porter showed me how to break down process and design mobile interface screens based on feature sets I listed.
+The lovely and talented designer Elise Porter showed me how to break down process and design mobile interface screens based on feature sets I listed.
 We sketched out wireframes together and she put her visual design magic.

 Lessons and Next Steps